 The research team looked at the importance of weather radiosonde data in predicting severe weather events over Antarctica and the surrounding Southern Ocean.
 “We investigated the impact of including additional radiosonde observations from both the research vessel Shirase over the Southern Ocean and from the Dome Fuji Station in Antarctica on forecasting using an atmospheric general circulation model,” explains lead author Kazutoshi Sato, an assistant professor at the Kitami Institute of Technology, Japan.

-The researchers conducted a forecast experiment that focused on an unusually strong Antarctic cyclonic event that occurred from late December 2017 to early January 2018.
+The researchers conducted a forecasting experiment that focused on an unusually strong Antarctic cyclonic event that occurred from late December 2017 to early January 2018.
 Two datasets, one that included the additional radiosonde data and one that excluded those data, were used as the initial values.
 Only the experiment that included the radiosonde observations successfully captured the cyclone’s central pressure, wind speed, and moisture transport 2.5 days in advance.
 These results clearly show that even with operational weather forecast centers, collecting radiosonde observation data is important to improve the forecasting accuracy for Antarctic cyclones.

 However, the sparsity of observations in the Antarctic remains a problem.
 “Even with the assimilation of the additional radiosonde observations,” says co-author Jun Inoue, an associate professor of polar science at the National Institute of Polar Research, part of the Inter-University Research Institute Corporation Research Organization of Information and Systems (ROIS) in Tokyo, Japan, “the experiment was unable to forecast the development of the cyclone four days in advance.
 That leaves a great deal of room for improvement.”
 In a project called the ‘Year of Polar Projection’, many Antarctic stations have deployed additional radiosondes to provide an opportunity to further investigate the impact of the resulting data on weather forecasting in Antarctica.